ghandhitechnology/munbench/README.md

 > 📊 **First results are in:** 13 models ranked — [examples/initial-run.md](./examples/initial-run.md)

-MunBench is a benchmark for what almost no benchmark measures: whether an LLM can actually *write* in Korean — with emotional intelligence, literary craft, and the cultural instincts that separate a fluent model from one that merely knows the grammar.
-Not "pick the right answer about Korean culture."
-Actually navigate a 회식-politics minefield, write a poem about loss without saying 슬프다, and know when "아니야 괜찮아" means anything but 괜찮아.
+MunBench is a benchmark for what almost no benchmark measures: whether an LLM can actually *write* in Korean.Emotional Intelligence, Literary craft, and the Cultural Instincts separate a fluent model from one that merely knows the grammar.It makes the model actually navigate a 회식-politics minefield, write a poem about loss without saying 슬프다, and know when "아니야 괜찮아" means anything but 괜찮아.

 ## Why another benchmark?